bchareyre/yade-mpi/doc/sphinx/user.rst

 In most simulations, only one ``Law2`` functor will be in use; it is possible, though, to have several of them, dispatched based on combination of :yref:`IGeom` and :yref:`IPhys` produced previously by ``Ig2`` and ``Ip2`` functors respectively (in turn based on combination of :yref:`Shapes<Shape>` and :yref:`Materials<Material>`).

 .. note:: As in the case of ``Ip2`` functors, receiving a combination of :yref:`IGeom` and :yref:`IPhys` which is not handled by any ``Law2`` functor is an error.

+.. warning:: Many ``Law2`` exist in Yade, and new ones can appear at any time.
+In some cases different functors are only different implementations of the same contact law (e.g. :yref:`Law2_ScGeom_FrictPhys_CundallStrack` and :yref:`Law2_L3Geom_FrictPhys_ElPerfPl`).
+Also, sometimes, the peculiarity of one functor may be reproduced as a special case of a more general one.
+Therefore, for a given constitutive behavior, the user may have the choice between different functors.
+It is strongly recommended to favor the most used and most validated implementation when facing such choice.
+A list of available functors classified from mature to unmaintained is updated `here <https://yade-dem.org/wiki/ConstitutiveLaws`_ to guide this choice.

 Examples
 ^^^^^^^^